 The Avaya IP Office is available as either a hardware appliance in Essential Edition or Preferred Edition or as a Server Edition so which version do I need?

 As an alternative for multiple sites, create your own hosted phone system.
-Install a single Server Edition with a SIP trunk that has sufficient channels to cover all of the sites and run the extensions over private links.
+Install a single IP Office Server Edition with a SIP trunk that has sufficient channels to cover all of the sites and run the extensions over private links.
 You get the economy of scale and the efficiency of a single group of lines.
-This approach makes adding new sites as simple as getting a data connection, adding phones and licensing if required.
+This approach makes adding new sites as simple as getting a data connection to the new site, adding phones and licensing if required.

 Release 10.1 is the current version and all IP500v2 chassis' dating back to 2010 can be updated either in a single step or a 2-step process to effectively give you a brand new phone system.
 Release 10.1 is a free upgrade for all Release 10 systems.
 If you are considering upgrading from Release 9 or below to take advantage of the new features then please be aware that certain older modules and expansion chassis' are not supported and will need to be replaced with current versions.